 — Acts 21:18-25 NLT

 For more than four decades, I have had a hard time with the actions of James and the Jerusalem church leaders.
 Paul had come with representatives of the Gentile churches bringing a monetary gift for poor Christians in Jerusalem.* Paul's goal was to unite the Jewish and Gentile Christians.
-Rather than the leaders in Jerusalem focusing on this objective, they appeared to be more worried about appearances and rumors.
+Rather than the leaders in Jerusalem focusing on this objective, they seemed to be more worried about appearances and rumors.
 The readings over this next month will show that James' and the Jerusalem elders' plan backfired.
 Paul was arrested and nearly died several times.
 The Holy Spirit ultimately triumphed through Paul's unfolding journey of imprisonments, trials, a shipwreck, and arrival in Rome, where he was kept under house arrest (Acts 28:16).
 What spiritual message do I take away from this confusing mess?
 How should I feel spiritually about the political maneuvering by the Jerusalem church leaders and the consequences Paul endured?
 For me, there are at least two significant messages:

 - Critics are seldom pleased by capitulation and compromise.
 We should speak the truth back to critics and face the consequences of the truth rather than trying to finesse our critics into thinking more highly of us.
 The problems arise from the details, and there are many more details in the finesse and compromise way of doing things than in just speaking the truth.